GHRSST/GDS/l2p.md

 > An aerosol indicator (e.g., derived from satellite measurements or models) value is assigned to the L2P variable ‘**aerosol_dynamic_indicator**’ for each corresponding infrared retrieved SST measurement pixel using data chosen by the data provider to indicate aerosol contamination.
 The aerosol indicator data nearest in space and time to the input pixel SST value should be used.
 > In the case of microwave SST measurements there is no requirement to include the **aerosol_dynamic_indicator** L2P variable as MW SST retrievals are not affected by atmospheric aerosols.
 However, MW SST data providers may include **aerosol_dynamic_indicator** in an L2P product.
 > If a single source of data is used in the L2P variable **aerosol_dynamic_indicator**, the L2P variable source_of_adi is not required and instead the **aerosol_dynamic_indicator**:source attribute value is sufficient.
-It shall be a single source text string defined by the data provider using the text string naming best practice given in [GHRSST Unique String Texts and Numeric Codes](#Section7.9).
+It shall be a single source text string defined by the data provider using the text string naming best practice given in [GHRSST Unique Text Strings and Numeric Codes](#Section7.9).
 If all the times have the same value, then using an attribute **aerosol_dynamic_indicator:time_offset** is sufficient and the variable **adi_dtime_from_sst** is not required.
 > If multiple sources of ADI information are used then, the **aerosol_dynamic_indicator**:source attribute shall have the value "**source_of_adi**".
 In addition, the units of all sources used in the file shall be identical.
 > The difference in time expressed in hours between the time of SST measurement and the time of aerosol indicator data should be entered into the L2P variable **adi_dtime_from_sst** as described in [Variable adi_dtime_from_sst] (#Section9.15).
 In the case of an analysis field, this should be the central (mean) time of an integrated value.
 > If the variable ‘**aerosol_dynamic_indicator**’ is provided in an L2P product, it shall be included with the format requirements shown in the table [CDL example description of aerosol_dynamic_indicator variable](#table9-16).